 In This Article

 Can Aloe Vera Soothe Chapped Lips?

-Aloe vera gel is a holy grail ingredient in the skin care industry.
+Aloe vera gel is a holy grail ingredient in the skincare and beauty industry.
 Since it has several healing properties, there may be some merit in using it on dry and chapped lips as well.

 Aloe vera gel has healing, moisturizing, and antiseptic effects upon topical application (2).
-Although no clinical research exists on the use of aloe vera gel on the lips to treat dryness, it may be tried as a conventional treatment for chapped lips.
+Although no clinical research exists on the use of aloe vera gel on the lips to treat dry lips, it may be tried as a conventional treatment for chapped lips.

 Aloe vera is a storehouse of various constituents, including vitamins, enzymes, minerals, sugars, fatty acids, hormones, and amino acids (2).
 Therefore, it may be the answer to your dry and chapped lips.
 But, how effective it may turn out for you remains to be seen when you use it.

 Moving on, let us discover some of the benefits of using aloe vera gel on the lips in the next section.

 Benefits Of Using Aloe Vera On The Lips